microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/printer-update.md

 > **Note:** Do not pass operation attributes in the request body.
 The request body should only contain printer attributes.

 > **Note:** For printers to work with a particular platform, it should meet the requirements of that platform.
-For example, on windows client, it is expected that printer specifies all attributes that are considered mandatory as per [MOPRIA](https://mopria.org) specs.
+For example, on the Windows client, it is expected that the printer specifies all attributes that are considered mandatory as per [MOPRIA](https://mopria.org) specs.
 Please note MOPRIA specs are available to only the paid members of MOPRIA.

 ## Response